The International Symposium of Theatre Critics and Theatre Scholars

 Matija Bošnjak is a literature comparatist, art historian, essayist, and writer, born in 1991 in Sarajevo.
 In 2018, he obtained his master’s degree from the Department of Comparative Literature and the Chair of Art History at the Faculty of Philosophy in Sarajevo.
 From 2016 to 2018, he worked as the technical secretary of the journal of literature and culture “Život”.
 From 2019 to 2020, he was the editor-in-chief of the journal of literature and society “Behar”, and during the same period, he held the position of editor-in-chief at the publishing house “Connectum” in Sarajevo.
 Currently, he works as an assistant at the Department of Comparative Literature and Library Sciences at the Faculty of Philosophy in Sarajevo.
 He is also the art-director of the Foundation for Culture, Arts, and Media “EKIPA”.
 At the moment he is pursuing doctoral studies in “Literature and Culture” at the Faculty of Philosophy, where he is working on his doctoral dissertation titled “Literary Images of the Fallen Angel in Modern Literature of the 19th and 20th Century from Romanticism to the Drama of the Absurd”.

-Dr Nenad Jelesijević, multimedia artist, Zagreb, Croatia
+Dr Nenad Jelesijević, multimedia artist, Ljubljana (Slovenia) /Beograd (Serbia)

 Do not correct me